rpavlick/rpavlick.github.io/_posts/2014-06-12-consider-again-that-dot.md

 published: true
 ---

 Welcome to my new blog.
-The name comes from Carl Sagan's reflections about a photograph of the Earth taken by the Voyager I spaceprobe far from home in the chilly reaches of our Solar system, beyond the orbit of Pluto.
+The name comes from Carl Sagan's reflections on a photograph of the Earth taken by the Voyager I spaceprobe far from home in the chilly reaches of our Solar system, beyond the orbit of Pluto.

 <iframe width="560" height="315" src="//www.youtube.com/embed/3i2y4sEQpRI?wmode=opaque" frameborder="0" allowfullscreen="allowfullscreen">.</iframe>